arunsanna/MicroEKS/README.md

-# EKS Local
+# MicroEKS

 A lightweight local Kubernetes environment that mimics an AWS EKS cluster using MicroK8s running in a Multipass virtual machine.

 ## Overview

-EKS Local provides a simple way to deploy a local Kubernetes environment on macOS that resembles an AWS EKS cluster.
+MicroEKS provides a simple way to deploy a local Kubernetes environment on macOS that resembles an AWS EKS cluster.
 It's perfect for:

 - Local development and testing of Kubernetes applications
 - Learning Kubernetes without cloud costs